chichiwang/notes/languages/javascript/you-dont-know-js/01-get-started/01/README.md

 4. The JS VM executes the program.

 If not in practice, then in spirit **JS is a compiled language**.
 The reason this matters is that as a compiled language JS throws static errors (syntax, etc) before any code is executed.

+#### Web Assembly (WASM)
+One dominating concern that has driven a significant amount of JavaScript's evolution is performance: both the speed of parsing/compilation and the speed of execution.

+In 2013, engineers from Mozilla Firefox demonstrated a port of the Unreal 3 game engine from C to JS (also see: [QuakeJS](http://www.quakejs.com/)).
+This code is able to in a browser JS engine at full 60fps performance due to utilizing a subset of the JS language named ASM.js.
+This subset is valid JS, written in ways uncommon in normal coding, signal important typing information to the engine that allow it to make key optimizations.
+ASM.js was introduced as a way of addressing the pressures on the runtime performance of JS.
+ASM.js was never intended to code authored by developers, but rather a representation of a program transpiled from another language (such as C), where these typing "annotations" were inserted automatically by the tooling.

+Several years later another group of engineers (also, initially, from Mozilla) released Web Assembly (WASM).
+WASM is similar to ASM.js in that its original intent was to provide a way for non-JS programs (C, etc.) to be converted to run in the JS engine.
+Unlike ASM.js, WASM additionally got around some of the inherent delays in JS parsing/compilation before a program can execute.
+WASM is a representation format more akin to Assembly that can be processed by the JS engine by skipping the parsing/compilation that the JS engine normally does.
+The parsing/compilation of a WASM program happens ahead-of-time (AOT): the distributable is a binary-packed program ready for the JS engine to execute with minimal processing.

+Another goal of WASM is to bring parity for non-JS languages to the web platform.
+For example: if a language like Go supports threaded programming, WASM offers the potential for a Go program to be converted to JS without needing threading features in the JS language itself.
+WASM relieves the pressure to add features to JS that are intended to be used by transpiled programs from other languages.
+This allows JS feature development to be judged by TC39 without being skewed by interests or demands in other language ecosystems while allowing those languages a viable path to the web.

+WASM is also evolving to become a cross-platform virtual machine (VM) of sorts, where a program can be compiled once and run in a variety of different system environments.
+WASM isn't only for the web and it also isn't JS.
+Even though WASM runs in the JS engine JavaScript is one of the least suitable languages to source WASM programs with because WASM relies havily on static typing information.
+Even TypeScript (TS) is not quite suitable to transpile to WASM although language variants like AssemblyScript are attempting to bridge the gap between JS/TS and WASM.

+Some have suggested WASM points to a future where JS is no longer the dominant language of the web.
+This largely comes from a place of disliking JavaScript and wanting it replaced.
+WASM will not replace JS.
+WASM augments what the web can accomplish and that is orthogonal to whether some will use it as a way to avoid writing JS.

 [▲ Return to Sections](#sections)